Update: Studio environment variables are now released. See the documentation for more information.

 Creating the tools you need, when you need them

 Studios, a feature of Seqera Platform, lets you run interactive analysis applications on the same infrastructure as your Nextflow workflows, enabling rapid insights from workflow results.
-Studios already provides pre-built, version-controlled container template images (namely Jupyter, RStudio, VS Code, and Xpra).
+Studios already provides pre-built, version-controlled container template images (namely Jupyter, R IDE, VS Code, and Xpra).

 But what if you need an application we don’t offer?
 The solution: add your own.
 In this blog post, we’ll demonstrate how to build custom Docker images for Studios and highlight useful examples.